Support

 What is Storylines?

-Storylines is a metadata-first story organizer for writers.
-It reads your local Markdown, text, and DOCX files, automatically detects scenes, and lets you organize them with timeline, chapter, and character metadata — all without touching your prose.
+Storylines is a story organizer for writers.
+It reads your local Markdown, text, and DOCX files, automatically detects scenes, and lets you organize them with timeline, chapter, character, and subplot metadata.
+AI-powered analysis can extract metadata, place events on a timeline, identify subplots, and evaluate manuscript readiness — all without touching your prose.

 Where is my writing stored?